deepakkum21/Docker/README.md

      - to resolve IP automatically network is created, as inside same Network ip are resolved
      - `docker network create network-name` unlike volume network is not created automatically.
      - `docker run --network network-name -d -rm --name conatinername imageid_or_name`

+## **Things to remember while dockerizing javascript code**:-

+1. **Since javascript code is executed in browser we `cannot use containerName` while calling a api or any communication related to docker thing**.
+2. **Also the `ports of those conatiner has to be published` with whom javascript code is going to communicate**
+3. No need to run in the network created for docker conatiners.
+4. **`While making the conatiner -it option has to be given` for interactive terminal otherwise it wouldn't start**.